 The airport features banks and ATMs, currency exchange services, a tax refund desk, travel agencies, conference facilities, a business centre, a tourist information desk, numerous shops and restaurants, and a food court.

-The airport offers free wifi and free internet access points.
+The airport offers free wifi.